 But now the holidays are over, and a new year has arrived.
 While you’ve been concentrating on your new year’s resolutions, it’s time to review your bank statement.
 That’s when you notice small miscellaneous charges from around the world have mysteriously appeared on your statement.
 You contact your local bank, as well as your credit card company, and learn your identity has been stolen.
 Does your homeowners insurance policy provide coverage for identity theft?

 Answer: It depends.
-While it may not be an automatic coverage, it’s often possible to add identify theft coverage to your policy for an affordable premium.
+While it may not be an automatic coverage, it’s often possible to add identity theft coverage to your policy for an affordable premium.
 Before you become a victim of identity theft, contact your local independent insurance agent to learn more.

 Claim Scenario 4